Alexandria is an underrated tourist destination located in Central Louisiana.

 Experience the Gone Wild Safari

-It is home to kangaroos, camels, ostriches, giraffes, zebras, deer, Indian peafowls, goats, tortoises, and several others.
-You can feed the animals here as well as pet them.
+It is home to kangaroos, camels, ostriches, giraffes, zebras, deer, Indian peafowls, goats, tortoises, among several others.

 The place also features a playground, snack bar, a mining company, fossils, and Toucan Pavilion.

-Tour the Frogmore Cotton Plantation & Gins
+Tour Frogmore Cotton Plantation & Gins

-It features ancient slave quarters, Native American mounds from the 1700s, wagon trails, a mansion, a cotton gin.
+It features ancient slave quarters, Native American mounds from the 1700s, wagon trails, a mansion, and a cotton gin.